ogunbadewa/OOGA_SALAD/doc/DESIGN.md

       always pushing them.

 * Feature #3
-    * One of the bugs in our features in the removal of blocks from the backend after they are removed from the authoring frontend.
-Currently, despite not showing up on the frontend, blocks will be saved in their past position and show up when a file is loaded.
+    * One of the bugs in our features in the removal of blocks from the backend when a file is not renamed.
+      The block is not removed from the json if the same file is resaved rather then creating a new file.

 * Feature #4
     * One of the features that we could not fully implement was handling the saving and loading of